aspnet/SignalR/specs/HubProtocol.md

 ## Overview

-There are two encodings of the SignalR protocol: [JSON](http://www.json.org/) and [Message Pack](http://msgpack.org/).
+This document describes three encodings of the SignalR protocol: [JSON](http://www.json.org/), [MessagePack](http://msgpack.org/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 Only one format can be used for the duration of a connection, and the format must be negotiated after opening the connection and before sending any other messages.
 However, each format shares a similar overall structure.

 In the SignalR protocol, the following types of messages can be sent: